TalmudLab/daf-renderer/README.md

 A DOM render library for creating Talmud pages on the web - *the library works, but documentation and testing are in progress!*

+The goal of this library is to quickly and easily create an HTML object that contains a fully functioning and native Talmud Page.
+It can also work for any other purposes that require a similar layout.
+You only need two lines of code to implement it into your own project.

 ## Installation

 ### Release File